 Animal Husbandry is defined as "Uses that involve the feeding, housing, and care of farm animals for private or commercial purposes."
-Animal Husbandry is subject to \$10-101(8) and \$10-112 of the Philadelphia Code regarding farm animals.
+Animal Husbandry is subject to §10-101(8) and §10-112 of the Philadelphia Code regarding farm animals.
 Community Garden Community Garden requires a Use Registration Permit (see page 14).
 Community Garden is defined as "An area managed and maintained by a group of individuals to grow and harvest food crops or non-food crops (e.g., flowers) for personal or group consumption, for donation, or for sale that is incidental in nature."
 A community garden area may be divided into separate garden plots or orchard areas for cultivation by one or more individuals or may be farmed collectively by members of the group.
 A community garden may include common areas (e.g., hand tool storage sheds) maintained and used by the group.
 Community gardens may be principal or accessory uses and may be located on a roof or within a building.
-Market or Community-Supported Farm Market or Community-Supported Farm requires a Use Registration Permit (see page 14).
+Market or Community-Supported Farm Market or Community-Supported Farm requires a Special Exception (see page 15).
 Market or Community-Supported Farm is defined as "An area managed and maintained by an individual or group of individuals to grow and harvest food crops or non-food crops (e.g., flowers) for sale or distribution that is not incidental in nature."
 Market farms may be principal or accessory uses and may be located on a roof or within a building.
 Horticulture Nurseries and Greenhouses Horticulture Nurseries and Greenhouses requires a Variance (see page 16).

 Horticulture Nurseries and Greenhouses is defined as "A principal use involving propagation and growth of plants in containers or in the ground for wholesale or retail sales and distribution."
 Roof Decks Roof Decks require a Zoning Permit (see page 14) and must comply with the following rules unless a Variance is obtained (see page 16).
 Setback Roof decks must be set back at least five ft. from the front building line.
 In cases where the top story is already set back at least five feet, the roof deck does not require an additional setback.
+Some properties in RSA-3 districts require that the third floor must be set back from the first two floors (see "front setback" on page 13).
+In that case, a roof deck may not be constructed on the second floor roof.